-My current research activities are focused on plant morphology.
-I am interested in quantifying the morphology of plants, investigating the physiological and environmental consequences of morphological variation between individuals and between taxa, and classifying plants on the basis of their morphological characteristics.
+My current research activities are focused on plant palaeobiology and morphology.
+I am interested in quantifying the morphology of plants, classifying plants on the basis of their morphological characteristics, and investigating the biogeographical evolution of plant diversity.
 I work with both living plants and material from the plant fossil record, which represents a vast archive of morphological novelties and natural design solutions that have been produced over the course of evolutionary time.
 In this context, I am particularly interested in the evolution of tropical rainforests, which are among the most complex ecosytems on Earth.
-I have worked mostly with pollen grains, which are morphologically fascinating objects with an outstanding fossil record, but I am now also working with the leaves of vascular plants.
+I have worked mostly with pollen grains, which are morphologically fascinating objects with an outstanding fossil record, but also work with the leaves of vascular plants.
 Recent papers have presented a combinatorial morphospace for angiosperm pollen and algorithmic methods to quantify self-organised vegetation patterns in dryland ecosystems.

 20. Porada P., Lenton T.M., Pohl A., Weber B., Mander L., Donnadieu Y., Beer C., Pöschl U. & Kleidon A. High potential for weathering and climate effects of non-vascular vegetation in the Late Ordovician.
 Nature Communications, 7, 12113.